hgao12345/DLFea4AMPGen/README.md

 ## Finetune Task
-[The pre-trained model](https://zenodo.org/records/12747829) was published in our previous study, and it was trained using publicly available unlabeled pure sequence protein sequences from UniProt. <br>Therefore, the pre-trained model can be directly fine-tuned using the target dataset to construct the desired prediction model.  <br>Here,
+[The pre-trained model](https://zenodo.org/records/12747829) was published in our previous study, and it was trained using publicly available unlabeled pure sequence protein sequences from UniProt. <br>Therefore, the pre-trained model can be directly fine-tuned using the target dataset to construct the desired prediction model.  <br>Here, the fine-tuned framework for classification was used to construct different bioactive models.
+The overall architecture of the model is shown in the figure below：<br>

 MP-BERT is trained using publicly available unlabelled pure sequence protein sequences, by self-supervised learning in Figure a.<br>